speee/terraform-plan-action/README.md

 ### `plan-has-changes`

-A flat indicates that the plan command has changes.
+A flag that indicates whether the plan has changes.